mikey22333/startup/README.md

 ## 🆘 Support

-For support, email support@idea2action.com or create an issue in this repository.
+For support, email support@planspark.com or create an issue in this repository.

 ---

-Built with ❤️ by the Idea2Action team
+Built with ❤️ by the PlanSpark team
 =======
 # startup
 >>>>>>> c1a1f8fe445728b37a31d7282f8fce7d39e3fff3